KirkFord/CMPT-489-Project/README.md

 # CMPT 489 Project - Image Recolorization for Use in Creative Domains

 ## Contents
-Supplementary scripts: scripts I used to test color extraction, create datasets, or create visualizers for certain models.
+Supplementary scripts: scripts I used to test color extraction, create datasets, train my main model, or create visualizers for certain models.
+Also includes all recorded TensorBoard data from my hyperparameter experiments.

 Use PaletteNet: contains an adversarial and non-adversarial user implementation of the models i trained in pytorch.
 Instructions on how to use below.